MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-variables.md

 If you give a context variable the same name as a global variable or a collection, the context variable takes precedence.
 However, you can still reference the global variable or collection if you use the [disambiguation operator](functions/operators.md#disambiguation-operator) **[@Radius]**.

 ### Reserved variable names
 Avoid using any of the following variable names.
-These are the names of App output properties and using the name can cause a variable-name collisions and result in unexpected app behavior.
+These are names of App properties and using them can cause a variable-name collisions that result in unexpected app behavior.
 - ActiveScreen
 - DesignHeight
 - DesignWidth